zyrouge/beize/docs/index.md

 # Overview

 The language syntax is a mix of Go and JavaScript.
 It is also highly dynamic with only basic features.
-Baize script files have an `.baize` extension.
-The program can be compiled using Baize Compiler and can be run on Baize VM.
+Beize script files have an `.beize` extension.
+The program can be compiled using Beize Compiler and can be run on Beize VM.

 !!! info